 3. Brian advocates for a strategic approach involving committed leadership, a team of wellness champions, a data-driven approach and creating a high-level operating plan.
 This planning should inform initiatives implemented.

-Aileen Bailey, HR Director with The Irish Rugby Football Union
+Irish Rugby Football Union (IRFU)

 4. Upon joining the organisation, Aileen found staff survey data indicated wellbeing was an area requiring attention.
 While initially implementing ad-hoc initiatives, after a year it was realised a more embedded, sustainable approach was warranted.